moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 </h1>

 "NSLGameScanner.service" is also live when you use this script and continues after the script is closed and even works after your Steam Deck has restarted.
 This works in the background as a service file to automatically add your games to your library on every Steam restart.
 Currently adds:
-- Epic Games 🎮          Full Sd Card Support 💾
+- Epic Games 🎮          Full SD Card Support 💾
 - Ubisoft Connect 🎮
 - EA App 🎮
 - Gog Galaxy 🎮